philc/book-notes/business/creativity inc - ed catmull.md

   mandatory changes, which restored ownership to the directors.
 * Ed and John spent a lot of time fixing Disney Animation, and used it as an opportunity to empower other leaders to steer Pixar.
-  * They pushed "research trips" onto the folks at Disney ANimation, so that everything they threw on screen -- sets, characters -- would be genuine.
+  * They pushed "research trips" onto the folks at Disney Animation, so that everything they threw on screen -- sets, characters -- would be genuine.
 * About Tangled: "The movie went on to earn more than $590 million worldwide, becoming the second-highest-grossing film from Disney Animation ever, after The Lion King.
 The studio had its